ruricolist/serapeum/reference.md

       (adder 2))
     => 4

 Support for macros is sharply limited.
+(Symbol macros, on the other hand, are completely supported.)

-1. Macros and symbol macros must precede all other expressions.
+1. Macros defined with `defmacro` must precede all other expressions.

-2. Macros and symbol macros cannot be defined inside of binding forms like `let`.
+2. Macros cannot be defined inside of binding forms like `let`.

-3. `symbol-macrolet` and `macrolet` are not allowed at the top level of a `local` form.
+3. `macrolet` is not allowed at the top level of a `local` form.

 These restrictions are undesirable, but well justified: it is impossible to handle the general case both correctly and portably, and